ABOUT: Viktor & Zuzana; Our Mission; the Board.

 Secretary & Treasurer:

-Special advisors: Hannah Arie-Geifman, Mahan Esfahani.
+Artistic Advisors: Hannah Arie-Geifman, Mahan Esfahani.

 Directed and Produced by Peter Getzels and Harriet Gordon Getzels and edited by Catherine Shields.
 Senior Advisors and Executive Producers Emily Vogl and Frank Vogl; Executive Producer William R. Rhodes.
 Special Advisor in Prague Ales Brezina.
 Produced in cooperation with Czech TV.